tk27182/tk27182.github.io/Research.md

 </table>

 Currently, I am testing a new method of generating my simulation data that isolates the clusters and filaments better.
-AFter that I will test results from the YT halo finder.
+After that I will test results from the YT halo finder.

 ### Helium Reionization